ShootMe/FallGuysStats/README.md

   - Highlight any number of shows and hit the 'DEL' key

 ## Changelog
+  - 1.130
+    - Update by ThreesFG to fix log parsing for new update
   - 1.129
     - Try and fix Leading Light
   - 1.128